Kiciganteng21/DepFileScan/replit.md

 # Overview

-Python Dependency Reader is a CLI tool designed to read, parse, and analyze multiple dependency file formats commonly used in Python projects.
+Python Dependency Reader is a comprehensive CLI tool that reads, parses, and analyzes multiple dependency file formats commonly used in Python projects.
 The tool supports requirements.txt, Pipfile, and pyproject.toml files, providing unified dependency analysis with conflict detection capabilities and PyPI integration for package validation.
+Additionally, it includes a powerful Python source code scanner that uses AST analysis to extract dependencies from import statements.
 The tool can search for dependency files both in a specific directory and recursively through subdirectories, making it suitable for complex multi-module projects.

 # User Preferences